 Keep it in shape

-The Swedish steel copes with the stressing very well, though the 740 wasn’t designed back it Göteborg to be a full time tyre-to-smoke transformer, so obviously the suspension and the braking system also needed some backup to be balanced with the power.
+The Swedish steel copes with the stressing very well, though the 740 wasn’t designed back it Göteborg to serve as a full time tyre-to-smoke transformer, so obviously the suspension and the braking system also needed some backup to be balanced with the power.
 Using a special adapter, two calipers can bite into the Volvo V70 brake discs each side, the adjustable ride height and the damper is provided by Tein coilovers, and there is an adjustable Panhard rod at the rear axle as well.
 More than that, a gentle wheelbase extension by 25 mm on the front and 30 on the rear makes this sleeper's stance way much cooler too.

 With the TXR Performance adapters, two calipers can be attached to the Volvo V70 disks.